QubesOS/qubes-doc/introduction/support.rst

 =======================================

 The Qubes community is here to help!
-Since Qubes is a security-oriented operating system, we want to make sure you `stay safe <#staying-safe>`__ as you get the support you need, and we want to make sure our community remains a friendly and productive place by ensuring we all follow the :doc:`Code of Conduct </introduction/code-of-conduct>` and `discussion guidelines <#discussion-guidelines>`__.
+Since Qubes is a security-oriented operating system, we want to make sure you :ref:`stay safe <introduction/support:staying safe>` as you get the support you need, and we want to make sure our community remains a friendly and productive place by ensuring we all follow the :doc:`/introduction/code-of-conduct` and :ref:`introduction/support:discussion guidelines`.

 How to get help and support
 ---------------------------